-The Snapwire Marketplace is a set of the best images submitted to Snapwire.
-We offer this content to all buyers in a Marketplace with various price tiers.
-If your shot is chosen, and you are an Explorer you'll level up to Shooter.
-Shots chosen for the Marketplace are flagged as Select or Premium and are made available for download for buyers who subscribe.
+The Snapwire Marketplace is a set of the best shots submitted to Snapwire.
+We offer this content to all buyers in a Marketplace subscription.
+If your shot is chosen, and you are an Explorer, you will level up to the Shooter level.
+Shots chosen for the Marketplace are flagged as Select or Premium and are only made available for download for buyers who subscribe.
 Participating in subscriptions offer you the greatest chance of earning the most for your content since more buyers download on a subscription.
-If you would like to remove any shots from the Marketplace you can simply change the licensing status on your file or delete them from the Manager section of our service.
-Shotgraphers earn 50% when shots sell in the Marketplace or on their profile and a fixed payout in the event a shot is sold on a Subscription.
+If you would like to remove any shots from the Marketplace Subscription, you can simply change the licensing status on your file or delete them from the Content Manager section of your account.
+Creators earn 50% when shots are downloaded from buyers in the Marketplace.
+Select photos can also earn a spot with our premium image partners.
 Premium shots have other rules that apply.
 Please note below.

-Premium shots are priced higher than Select shots because of their commercial potential.
+Premium shots are curated to the top of search results due to their commercial potential.
 When your shot is chosen as Premium, you get notified and earn points.
 If your shot is chosen for the Marketplace or nominated on a Challenge you automatically level up as a Shooter.
-You also agree to let Snapwire exclusively represent any Premium shot in our Marketplace.
-This means that you may only let Snapwire license these shots to commercial buyers.
-Some Premium shots are also selected for our global partner sites and will be sold on platforms.
-This provides more opportunities for your shot to be sold.
-If your shot sells on a partner site, you will earn at the Marketplace payout rate of what fees were received by Snapwire when your shot sold.
+You also agree to let Snapwire represent any Premium shot in our Marketplace Subscription.
+Some Premium and Select shots are also selected for our global partner sites and will be sold on Third Party platforms.
+This provides more opportunities for your shots to be sold.
+If your shot sells on a partner site, you will earn at the Marketplace Subscription payout rate of what fees were received by Snapwire when your shot sold.
 Payout availability may vary depending on our partner but we always work to negotiate the highest rate possible.

 Snapwire’s buyers must subscribe in order to download photos from our marketplace.
-For a monthly fee the buyer may get access to a select number of shots as outlined on one of our three Subscription plans.
-In general, Subscription offerings increase a creators earnings due to the volume of downloads where payouts are fixed per shot download based on the price of the Marketplace Subscription plan and the creator’s pro-rata download during the subscription period.
+For a monthly fee, the buyer may get access to a select number of shots as outlined on one of our Subscription plans.
+Subscription offerings increase a creator’s earning potential due based on volume downloads.
+Payouts are based on the price of the Marketplace Subscription plan and the creator’s pro-rata download during the subscription period.
 Subscriptions bring in more buyers which generally leads to more downloads.
-To see our current Subscription offerings and payouts visit our Subscription Offering and Payout Guide on our site.
+To see our current subscription offerings and payouts visit our Subscription Offering and Payout Guide on our site.

-Creators who have achieved at least 3 Nominations and at least had 2 shots chosen as Premium will have all their shots flagged as Select made available in our searchable Marketplace.
+Creators who have achieved at least 1 Nomination and at least had 2 shots chosen as Premium will have all their shots flagged as Select made available in our searchable Marketplace.
 Snapwire reserves the right to remove the status of any submitted shot automatically flagged as Select or Premium.
 Learn more about our Marketplace.

 All shots uploaded directly to your Portfolio are available for buyers to purchase a license.
 Shots uploaded to Challenges or Requests are eligible for our discoverable Marketplace under one of our two price tiers when they are chosen by a Snapwire creative editor.
 If your shots are chosen for our discoverable marketplace, they are made discoverable by keywords which we apply for you.
 You can add your own keywords to any of your shot in your Manager on our website.
 Learn more about our payouts on our Payouts page on our website.